(

 What does the structure of a high-converting audit actually look like?

-Experience Friction Analysis: Identifying the exact moments where motivation drops, trust breaks, or cognitive load spikes.
+2. Experience: Identifying the exact moments where motivation drops, trust breaks, or cognitive load spikes.

 How does a high-converting audit act as the gatekeeper for retainer fit?